 There is nothing unique when it comes to conveyancing in Penn and Ettingshall registration formalities.
 As opposed to being determined by geographic area, timescales can vary according to the party submitting the application, whether there are errors and if the Land registry communicate with any third persons or bodies.
 At present roughly three quarters of such applications are fully addressed in less than three weeks but occasionally there can be longer hold-ups.
 Registration occurs after the purchaser has moved in to the property so 'speed' is not usually an essential issue but where it is urgent that the the registration takes place urgently then you or your conveyancer should speak with the land registry and explain the circumstances.

-Due to the guidance of my in-laws I had a survey completed on a house in Penn and Ettingshall before retaining lawyers.
-I have been informed that there is a flying freehold overhang to the house.
-Our surveyor has said that some banks may not issue a loan on a flying freehold property.
+Due to the guidance of my in-laws I had a survey completed on a house in Penn and Ettingshall ahead of instructing conveyancers.
+I have been told that there is a flying freehold element to the property.
+The surveyor advised that some banks will refuse to give a loan on this type of home.

 It depends who your proposed lender is.
 Bank of Scotland has different requirements from Halifax.
 If you call us we can investigate further via the relevant lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Penn and Ettingshall.
 Conveyancing will be smoother if you use a solicitor in Penn and Ettingshall especially if they regularly deal with such properties in Penn and Ettingshall.